fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs stage_name %}

-The name of the product stage (ex. secure, plan, create, etc)
+The name of the product stage (ex. secure, plan, create, etc) associated with the event (gitlab.com db data) or metric (Service Ping data).
+For Service Ping metrics, this is defined in the metric definition YAML file.

 {% enddocs %}